NeonGeckoCom/skill-communication/README.md

 ## Description

-This handles requests to send messages and place calls by communicating with all call and message handling skills and selecting the appropriate one to handle a request
+This handles requests to send messages and place calls by communicating with all call and message handling skills and selecting the appropriate one to handle a request.

-## Examples

-Place Call:
-- call Daniel
-- call 555-555-5555

-Send a Message:
-- Send a text message to Daniel that says hello
-- Send a sip message to neongecko@sip.antisip.com hi

 ## Contact Support